 GeneCards Summary for CD27 Gene

 CD27 (CD27 Molecule) is a Protein Coding gene.
-Diseases associated with CD27 include lymphoproliferative syndrome 2 and pars planitis.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include transmembrane signaling receptor activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
+Diseases associated with CD27 include Lymphoproliferative Syndrome 2 and Combined T And B Cell Immunodeficiency.
+Among its related pathways are Akt Signaling and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
 An important paralog of this gene is TNFRSF9.